 As we’ve seen, linking working out and intermittent fasting helps you lose weight and fat.
 You can build and preserve muscle.

-And it might be that exercising while following an intermittent fasting protocol increases the benefits of intermittent fasting, like:
+And it might be that exercising while following an intermittent fasting schedule increases the benefits of intermittent fasting, like:

 • increasing insulin sensitivity